-After you are processed by police officers, they will take away your drivers license and give you a form that serves as your “temporary” license along with a notice of potential DMV suspension.
+After police officers process you, they will take away your driver’s license and give you a form that serves as your “temporary” license along with a notice of potential DMV suspension.
 The officers will then forward a copy of this notice to the DMV to process.
-The DMV will review the details of your case and, in most cases, will decide to suspend your license.
+The DMV will review the details of your case and, in most cases, decide to suspend your license.

-To stop this from happening, you must request a hearing with the DMV within 10 days of your arrest.
-(In some rare cases, police will give you a suspension notice during the arrest process, but will mail it out afterward.
-In these circumstances, you have 10 days from receiving the suspension notice to request your DMV hearing.)
+To stop this from happening, the DMV’s general information on DUI arrests states that you must request a hearing with the DMV within ten days of your arrest.
+In some rare cases, police will give you a suspension notice during the arrest process.
+In these circumstances, you have ten days from receiving the suspension notice to request your DMV hearing.

-If you do not request a DMV hearing, or if you lose at this hearing, the DMV will both:
+If you do not request a DMV hearing for your first-time DUI offense, or if you lose at this hearing, the DMV will both:

 - Suspend your license for at least four months, and